 Memories of Edith Taggart

-These photos are part of the Raymon Thacker, Robert Spencer, and Virginia Lumpkin collections.
-All three donors reside in Scottsville and were dear friends of Edith Taggart.
+The above photos are part of the Raymon Thacker, Robert Spencer, and Virginia Lumpkin collections at Scottsville Museum.
+All three donors resided in Scottsville and were dear friends of Edith Taggart.

 Scottsville Museum · 290 Main Street · Scottsville, Virginia 24590 · 434-286-2247